Nuclear fusion

 By fusing two Deuterium nuclei, a Tritium nucleus, a proton and 4.03 MeV of energy are obtained.

-For these reactions to take place, the kinetic energy necessary to bring the nuclei that are going to fuse together must be supplied to the nuclei, thus overcoming the forces of electrostatic repulsion.
-To do this, the gas needs to be heated to very high temperatures, such as those assumed to occur in the centers of stars.
+For these reactions to occur, the nuclei must be supplied with the kinetic energy necessary to bring them closer to the nuclei to be fused, thereby overcoming the forces of electrostatic repulsion.
+This requires heating the gas to very high temperatures, such as those assumed to occur in the cores of stars.

-The requirement of any nuclear fusion reactor is to confine said plasma at a sufficiently high temperature and density and for just the right amount of time to allow enough nuclear fusion reactions to occur, preventing particles from escaping, to obtain a net profit. of energy.
+The requirement for any nuclear fusion reactor is to confine such a plasma at a high enough temperature and density for just the right amount of time to allow sufficient nuclear fusion reactions to occur, while preventing particles from escaping, to achieve a net energy gain.

-This energy gain depends on the energy needed to heat and confine the plasma being less than the energy released by nuclear fusion reactions.
-In principle, 335 MJ can be obtained for each milligram of deuterium-tritium.
+This energy gain depends on the energy required to heat and confine the plasma being less than the energy released by nuclear fusion reactions.
+In principle, 335 MJ can be obtained from each milligram of deuterium-tritium.
+However, it must be taken into account that the actual efficiency of the system will be lower, and that not all of this energy can be usefully recovered.

 Nuclear fuel for fusion